saullocastro/buckling-global-stringer/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the BSD-3-Clause license.

 ## Citation